sav-che/TL-2/Authors/Merriam, Clinton Hart {std. Merriam}.md

 ### Author

-Merriam, Clinton Hart (1855-1942), American botanist, zoologist and ethnologist; M. D Columbia 1879; practicing physician in Locust Grove 1879-1885; ornithologist in the office of the"Commissioner of agriculture" (now USDA) and leader of the Bureau of Biological Survey 1885-1910; working with the support of the Harnman Trust (Smithsonian Institution) from 1910; outstanding mammalogist and zoogeographer
+Merriam, Clinton Hart (1855-1942), American botanist, zoologist and ethnologist; M. D Columbia 1879; practicing physician in Locust Grove 1879-1885; ornithologist in the office of the "Commissioner of agriculture" (now USDA) and leader of the Bureau of Biological Survey 1885-1910; working with the support of the Harnman Trust (Smithsonian Institution) from 1910; outstanding mammalogist and zoogeographer
 **Abbreviated name**: *Merriam*

 #### Herbarium and types